 Whichever exfoliant you choose, it should be applied after cleansing and toning.
 The other products in your routine, like serums, boosters, and moisturizers, go on after your exfoliant in order from thinnest to thickest texture.
 (Don’t forget to finish with sunscreen during the day.)

-Tips to Get the Best Results from a BHA Exfoliant
+Tips to Get the Best Results for Large Pores from a BHA Exfoliant

 - You don’t need to wait between steps for each product to absorb.
 The BHA will work even if you apply another product immediately before or after.